19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Ancestry.md

 ## Mechanics

-The core mechanical ancestries are:
+The core mechanical ancestries players can choose from are:

 1. [Ancient](Mechanical/Ancient.md)
 2. [Nonmagical](Mechanical/Nonmagical.md)